Most expats living and working in Thailand hold a Business Visa, also called a Non-Immigrant Type “B” Visa.

 – Minimum salary per nationality

-– Company must have Baht 2 million in Registered Capital and Baht 1 million in Net Equity
+– The company must have Baht 2 million in Registered Capital and Baht 1 million in Net Equity

 – Four Thai Employees per permit